taih304/Linux-Shell/README.md

 Different links can transmit data at different rates, with the transmission rate of a link measured in **bits/second**.

-Packet switches come in many shapes and flavors, but the two most prominent types in today’s Internet are **routers** and **link-layer switches**.
+**Packet switches** come in many shapes and flavors, but the two most prominent types in today’s Internet are **routers** and **link-layer switches**.
+Generally, a packet switch will store then forward the packet it received.

+The **circuit-switched networks** is another example of the **packet switches**.
+In circuit-switched networks, the resources needed along a path (buffers, link transmission rate) to provide for communication between the end systems are reserved for the duration of the communication session between the end systems.

+**Traditional telephone networks** are examples of circuit-switched networks.
+Consider what happens when one person wants to send information (voice or facsimile) to another over a telephone network.
+Before the sender can send the information, the network must establish a connection between the sender and the receiver.
+This is a bona fide connection for which the switches on the path between the sender and receiver maintain connection state for that connection.
+In the jargon of telephony, this connection is called **a circuit**.
+When the network establishes the circuit, it also reserves a constant transmission rate in the network’s links (representing a fraction of each link’s transmission capacity) for the duration of the connection.
+Since a given transmission rate has been reserved for this sender-to-receiver connection, the sender can transfer the data to the receiver at the guaranteed constant rate.

+A circuit in a circuit-switched network is implemented with either **frequency-division multiplexing (FDM)** or **time division multiplexing (TDM)**.

 End systems access the Internet through **Internet Service Providers (ISPs)**, including residential ISPs such as local cable or telephone companies; corporate ISPs; university ISPs; and ISPs that provide WiFi access in airports, hotels, coffee shops, and other public places.